xlc-dev/nova/README.md

 Documentation is available to guide you through Nova's features and usage.
 The docs are created and built using [ffsg](https://xlc-dev.github.io/fssg/).
 A fast static site generator written by yours truely.
-All documentation can be found in the `docs/src` folder written in Markdown.

 **[Read the full documentation here](https://xlc-dev.github.io/nova/docs)**